Coastal Shoulder Surgery & Sports Medicine, LLC is now open!!

 Robert Lewis, MD

 We all need to use our hands, whether for work or daily activities, which is why carpal tunnel syndrome can make it impossible to get through the day without feeling pain or frustration.
-At Coastal Shoulder Surgery & Sports Medicine in Largo, Florida, orthopaedic surgeon Robert Lewis, MD, provides treatment for carpal tunnel syndrome.
+At Coastal Shoulder Surgery & Sports Medicine, Tampa Bay, Largo, Florida, orthopaedic surgeon Robert Lewis, MD, provides treatment for carpal tunnel syndrome.
 If carpal tunnel syndrome is making it difficult to use your hands, call or click online to schedule an appointment with Dr. Lewis today.

 Carpal Tunnel Syndrome